otrv4/otrv4/otrv4.md

 MSGSTATE_FINISHED
     This state indicates that outgoing messages are not delivered at all within current conversation.
-It is entered only when the other party notifies the OTR conversation was finished by her side.
+It is entered only when the other party notifies that the OTR conversation was finished by her side.
 ```

 ### Authentication state